victor-codes/blipit-test/README.md

 ### Want to use your remote supabase project?

-1. Make sure supabase globally, if not, prepend you commands with your perferred package manager eg `bun run supabase .....`
+1. Make sure supabase is installed globally, if not, prepend you commands with your perferred package manager eg `bun run supabase .....`

 2. Link your project